You’ve probably come to this blog with the next big mobile game in your head.

 Language/s used: AppGameKit script or C++

 Launched by The Game Creators, AppGameKit is a game engine that’s "ideal for beginners, hobbyists, and indie developers."
-New game developers can choose to code using the easy-to-learn AppGameKit script while expert game developers can code natively with C++ libraries.
+New developers can choose to code using the easy-to-learn AppGameKit script while expert developers can code natively with C++ libraries.

 The main advantage of using AppGameKit to develop games is that it’s a write once, deploy anywhere technology, which means creators only have to code the game once and they’re able to export it to multiple platforms.